WHAT TO EXPECT

 Our Weekend Service takes place Sunday mornings at 10:30 am

-We also meet in person at “The Loft” behind the Moving Art Dance Studio, at 125 Anne Street South.
+We meet in person at “The Loft” behind the Moving Art Dance Studio, at 125 Anne Street South.
 To find us, pull around to the back of the building and come through the big black door.
 If you live in the area, we’d love to meet you in person.

 Our COVID Policies

 At Vox we will follow provincial and federal covid policies, and pivot as they change throughout the year.